-The Texas Department of Rural Affairs has had a good working relationship with HUD, state program committees, state agencies, federal funding partners, local communities, Councils of Governments (COGs), public and private sector, and others involved in the CDBG program.
-Through public hearings, application workshops, technical assistance visits, monitoring visits, interagency work groups, and general communications, TDRA has worked to keep the public aware of program modifications and changes.
+Per Senate Bill 1 of the 82nd Texas Legislative Session, the Texas Department of Rural Affairs' duties were transferred to the Texas Department of Agriculture effective October 1, 2011.
+The Texas Community Development Block Grant Program has had a good working relationship with HUD, State program committees, State agencies, federal funding partners, local communities, Councils of Governments (COGs), public and private sector, and others involved in the CDBG program.
+Through public hearings, application workshops, technical assistance visits, monitoring visits, interagency work groups, and general communications, it has worked to keep the public aware of program modifications and changes.